hlj95/YieldFarmingApp/README.md

 (migrate contracts on the blockchain)

 # use truffle test
-to run Moch and Chai testing suite
+to run Mocha and Chai testing suite

 ### Activate Application